 The book “Big Deal” by Anthony Holden is a great read, it show cases Holden’s attempt to make it on the professional poker circuit in the years from 1988-1989.
 While the book only deals much about the game it also appeals to anyone who has themselves chasing a dream of that big win tha ultimately takes them farther and farther away from the people they care the most a burden that a lot of striving poker players face each in this endeavor.
 The book deals more on the psychological and the emotional toll that almost all poker players endure, players chasing a big win that often falters to just a tinsy bit out of reach.

 Noteworthy, Jim McManus has also authored great poker books such as “Cowboys Full: the Story of Poker” and “Posititively Fifth Street” .
-“Cowboys Full” is about the evolution of poker from its beginnings inside salons and private clubs to the massive internet boom thanks to the growth of online poker rooms this one over the years, it grew into a multi-billion dollar industry.
+“Cowboys Full” is about the evolution of poker from its beginnings inside salons and private clubs to the massive internet boom thanks to the growth of online poker rooms this one over the years, it grew into a multi-billion dollar industry with hundreds of great poker sites.
 “Positively Fifth Street” includes more of a personal take on the actions from McManus’ during the 2000 WSOP Main Event, with the backdrop of the murder trial of Ted Binion (which is the story he was originally sent to Vegas to cover).

 Al Alvarez's “The Biggest Game in Town” is also noteworthy as the author deals about about the game before the early year 2000s that started the online boom.
 The book deals with the popular poker players of the older generation such as Nick the Greek, Johnny Mosse, Stu Ungar, and Doyle Brunson, so you’re not going to find any from the players that were not even born in 1983 the likes of Viktor Blom and Tom Dwan .
 Alvarez came up together with a variety of amazing stories, and interviews with well known poker players in the early 1980's while they made their way to Las Vegas to partake on the biggest poker games they can join.
 You can check out more resources online, compare and choose honest casinos.